Timeline : Prehistory in the North East 10,000 BC to 43 AD

 Tools from this Palaeolithic period are relatively rare in our region but have been found as far north as the Tyne and Tees valleys.
 More prominent evidence comes from further south, notably the Victoria Cave near Settle, in Yorkshire’s Ribble valley which has revealed several bone and antler tools of the period.

 Such early pioneers may not have been the first Northerners.
-In fact there had been a brief, warmer period during this Ice Age when the glacial Ice had briefly receded.
+In fact there had been a brief, warmer period during the Ice Age when the glacial Ice had briefly receded.
 If there had been any human visitors at this time, their traces were destroyed by the natural forces of the returning ice.

 c8000BC – 4500BC – Middle Stone Age Men